andkvo/swagger-express-mw-test/README.md

 Spec out more endpoints in PushPress.yaml and they will be added as mocks.
 Override the defaults by creating the endpoints.

-Add more validation by adding requirements to the parameters.
+Add more validation by adding requirements to the parameters in PushPress.yaml.
 Override the defaults by creating custom validation.